-To provide support for young suspects, the National Council of Social Service manages the Appropriate Adult Scheme for Young Suspects scheme, where an independent and trained adult will accompany young suspects under 16 years old to law enforcement interviews.
+To provide support for young suspects, the Singapore Children’s Society manages the Appropriate Adult Scheme for Young Suspects scheme, where an independent and trained adult will accompany young suspects under 16 years old to law enforcement interviews.
 During the interviews, this adult will provide emotional support and render assistance in communicating information to and from the young suspect.

 What Happens If My Child is Found to be Guilty of Committing a Crime?

 If your child is found to be guilty of committing a crime before the Youth Court, an order will be made, as will be further discussed below.